Colostrum harvesting - Expressing your milk in the antenatal period

 How much breast milk will I get?

 The amount of breast milk you get will vary from a few drops to a teaspoon.
-This small amount is perfect for your baby as colostrum is very concentrated in nutrients and helps your baby fight infections.
+This small amount is perfect for your baby, as colostrum is very concentrated in nutrients, and it helps your baby fight infections.

-You may find when you express you feel your womb going hard and then relaxing, these are braxton-hicks contractions.
-Do not worry about these unless they begin to feel like period type cramps or mild labour contractions.
-This is rare but if it happens you should stop expressing and rest.
+You may find when you express, that you feel your womb going hard and then relaxing; these feelings are known as ‘Braxton-hicks’ contractions.
+Do not worry about these unless they begin to feel like period-type cramps or mild labour contractions.
+This is rare, but if it happens, you should stop expressing and rest.

-If they do not stop and you think you may be in early labour, you should telephone the delivery suite on the telephone number on the front of your notes as advised by your midwife (01942 778505).
+If they do not stop and you think you may be in early labour, you should telephone the Delivery Suite on the number on the front of your notes as advised by your midwife (01942 778505).

 How to store your expressed milk

-It is best to freeze your colostrum as you collect it at home and bring it into hospital at the time it is needed.
+It is best to freeze your colostrum when you collect it at home and then bring it into hospital at the time it is needed.
 You will need to collect the milk in clean containers.
-Your community midwifery team will provide you with small syringes that you can use to store the milk in.
-The syringe can then be put into a small plastic bag and labelled with your name, date, and time you expressed.
+Your Community Midwifery team will provide you with small syringes that you can use to store the milk in.
+The syringe can then be put into a small plastic bag and labelled with your details - name, date, and time you expressed.

-You will also be given a log sheet to record the number of syringes you have in the refrigerator/freezer whilst in hospital.
+You will also be given a log sheet to record the number of syringes you have in the fridge/freezer whilst in hospital.

 If you start expressing at 37 weeks, it will probably be best to store the milk in the freezer.